 - General Melvar: Will you be wanting your office restored, or do you wish to redecorate?

 - Towards the end of Eldest, the second book in Inheritance Cycle, a messenger arrives from The Empire's troops and orders the members of the Varden to surrender or "suffer the doom of your herald," then presents the severed head of the Varden's messenger.
 Eragon asks Nasuada if he should kill him, but Nasuada replies that she will not violate the sanctity of envoys, even if the Empire has.
 Shortly after, Eragon's dragon Saphira lets loose a mighty roar and the Empire's messenger is knocked off his steed, then roasted in a burst of flame that erupts forth from the Burning Plains.

 - Subverted in The Dresden Files novel Ghost Story by a Fomorian servitor named Listen.
-He expressly demonstrated awareness of this trope and gave zero fucks about either outcome.
+He expressly demonstrates awareness of this trope and gave zero fucks about either outcome.
+If he lives, he can continue serving his inhuman master.
+If he is killed, his master has plenty more to replace him.
 The mad necromancer to whom he was delivering the message let him live precisely because he genuinely didn't care whether he lived or died.

 - In The Otherworld Series, Queen Lethesanar rips out the hearts of some messengers who report a prisoner's escape.

 - In Sandy Mitchell's Ciaphas Cain novel The Greater Good, Cain is stopped on the battlefield by a tau soldier to carry a message.
 He's glad that he'll survive since they are unlike to shoot their messenger — now he just has to worry about whether the general to receive it will.
 (Not for bad news, this time; for treason.)